-This morning (29 April), the Security Council is expected to vote on a draft resolution renewing the mandate of the UN Support Mission in Libya (UNSMIL) for a period of three months, until 31 July.
+Tomorrow morning (28 October), the Security Council is expected to vote on a draft resolution renewing the mandate of the UN Support Mission in Libya (UNSMIL) for one year, until 31 October 2023.
 The draft text in blue maintains UNSMIL’s core mandated tasks, as set out in resolution 2542 of 15 September 2020 and paragraph 16 of resolution 2570 of 16 April 2021.

 The UK, the penholder on Libya, circulated an initial draft text on 13 October and convened one round of negotiations on 18 October.
 It then placed a revised draft under silence procedure on Monday (24 October).
 Silence was broken by Russia, supported by China, including on preambular language related to human rights.
 Some minor amendments were made by the penholder, and a draft was put into blue on Tuesday evening (25 October).

 Negotiations seem to have gone relatively smoothly compared to previous deliberations on UNSMIL’s mandate, which were difficult.
 Between September 2021 and July, the Council renewed UNSMIL’s mandate five times through short-term extensions because of disagreements among Council members, including concerning the length of the mandate, the restructuring of the mission, and the appointment of UNSMIL’s leadership.
 (For background, see our 13 September 2021, 1 October 2021, 31 January, 29 April and 28 July What’s in Blue stories.)